wmgleason/employee_directory/README.md

-# Budget-Tracker
+# employee_directory
-- budget_tracker, a Progressive Web Application (PWA),  enables the user to add expenses and deposits to their budget with or without an online connection enabling a more app-like feel.
-When entering transactions offline, data should populate the total when connected back online.
+- employee_directory allows the user to see initially a random selection of employees from the Random User API, to sort employees by name or age (by clicking on the category names), or to search names in the search box.

 ## Table of contents